Skip to main content

 Prevention Tips

-1. Proper Prerequisites: Ensure all Azure resources are properly provisioned before installation
+1. Proper Prerequisites: Ensure AKS cluster and DNS zone are properly provisioned before installation

-2. Configuration Management: Keep config.yaml up-to-date and validate before applying changes
+2. Configuration Management: Keep config.yaml and azure-credentials.json up-to-date and validate before applying changes

 3. Regular Updates: Use task sync to keep components updated

-4. Monitor Resources: Set up monitoring for cluster resources
+4. Monitor Resources: Set up monitoring for both Kind and AKS cluster resources

 5. Backup Strategy: Regular backups of critical configurations